-Each IOP checks consistency as follows: it first sorts the directory entries by the unique file-id field; then it sorts the entries in increasing file-offset order; then it traverses down the sorted list checking for byte-sharing between any two entries; if there is byte-sharing, it is resolved using the timestamp values associated with the conflicting entries (the older entries are ignored).
-We assume adequately synchronous CP clocks.2 This operation not only ensures consistency but also saves extra disk I/O that may have occured in a traditional-caching system.
+Each IOP checks consistency as follows: it first sorts the directory entries by the unique file-id field; then it sorts the entries in increasing file-offset order; then it traverses down the sorted list checking for byte-sharing between any two entries; if there is bytesharing, it is resolved using the timestamp values associated with the conflicting entries (the older entries are ignored).
+This operation not only ensures consistency but also saves extra disk I/O that may have occurred in a traditional-caching system.
+We assume adequately synchronous CP clocks.
+To be consistent with causal ordering, the clock drift should be less than the message-passing delay between any two processors.
+This is a reasonable assumption for current-generation multiprocessors like the SP-1, SP-2, and CM-5.
+In a cluster of workstations, clocks drift by larger amounts; as long as the clock drift is less than the message-passing delay, our technique works.
+Systems that have hot replacement of processors must adapt by blocking on cache writes (continuing all other operations), until the new processor is in adequate synchrony with all the other processors.

 After the above phase, the IOPs perform pure DDIO: each IOP constructs a list of unique blocks that it needs to write in this flush; then it re-orders the block list according to actual disk layout; then it requests data corresponding to each block from CPs that have directory entries for this block.
 When CPs receive a request for data, they look up their directory entries and return the relevant portion of the data cache to the requesting IOP.
-When all data corresponding to
+When all data corresponding to a block has arrived, the IOP issues a disk write request for that block and starts the above procedure for the next block.